Organizing your Personal Finance is arguably one of the best ways to monitor and keep up with your expenditures.

 #4].
 College, financial aid and bursary

-Another important records to Keep is your college activities.
+Another important record to Keep is your college activities.
 These are records about your courses, grades, and credits.
 Keep them away and a safe place because you will always need them when writing job applications.

 Also, keep records of your student finance, save applications, award letters, student loan agreements, and notes about important telephone conversations.
-If you have access to bursary or grant, make sure you keep and document all the necessary records for future use.
+If you have access to a bursary or grant, make sure you keep and document all the necessary records for future use.